Community: Capitol Hill – 20th Avenue and 15th St. NW.

 Shade: Lots of shade from trees and bushes surrounding the playground and shade from the play structures themselves.

-Accessibility: There is not a lot of accessibility but an accessible path into the park is planned.
-Kids who are able to be transferred and carried or walk with assistance for a few steps would then be able to enjoy the saucer swings (still to come) and the gazebo climber.
+Accessibility: There is an accessible path into the park.
+Kids who are able to be transferred and carried or walk with assistance for a few steps would then be able to enjoy the saucer swings and the gazebo climber.

 Have you been to this playground?
 What did you think?